glassoctopus/DsixRPGcompanionFE/README.md

 #### 1. The next step is to host this from my next project, my home lab.
 Until then, you could pull the front and back down, and I am creating Postman calls instead of fixtuers for canon material for the instantiation of the app, and set this little rpg database toy up yourself...
 https://github.com/glassoctopus/DsixRPGcompanionBE

-#### 2. This is to be a Player,Game Master digital rpg companion.
+#### 2. This is to be a Player, Game Master digital rpg companion.
 So it's forms, database readers, and player gm grouping tool.
 Right now it is a D6 Starwwars Character Sheet.

 ## Starting the Project